 Can Affirmations Work for Everyone?

 Some people might feel like affirmations are a touchy-feely, new age thing to do.
-People may dismiss them as too holistic or too spiritual to be useful in everyday life.
-The truth is they can work differently and have a different influence on different people.
+People may also dismiss them as too holistic or too spiritual to be useful in everyday life.
+However, the truth is they can work differently and have a different influence on different people.
 There are many variables involved.
 Things that impact how quickly or effectively the process might work for different people include:

 Do Positive Thinking Affirmations Make a Difference?

 Positive thinking can lead to a better, more joyful, more productive, and more successful life.
 The old mantra “saying it makes it so” is the belief system behind this method for changing negative thought processes into positive ones.
-You can learn to be a more positive person.
+Therefore, you can learn to be a more positive person.

 If you’re ready to take the first step, there’s no time like the present.
 Contact Positive Living Psychotherapy to find out more about how positive thinking affirmations can make a difference in your life.